odhran-kainos/blog/post/7 - Planning Bus Trips with Python & Singapore's Smart Nation APIs.md

 ### Other Trips

 To properly evaluate the trip-planner, let's throw it a few more trips to plan, that we already know the answer to, to see how it fares!
+For these we'll use "reasonable" costs for bus-stops and bus-transfers: counting each bus stop as equivalent to traveling 0.5km, and each bus transfer as traveling 5km.
+With an average speed of 20km/h, that's equivalent to saying each stop is for 90s and each bus transfer takes 15 minutes; not exact, but roughly the correct order of magnitude.

 For example, can it find the short direct bus from `Grange Residences` to